 Throughout the Moreau First Year Experience course, incoming students further their understanding of the sexual assault resources on campus, state laws, and campus community standards.
 Additionally, they learn about the skills needed to maintain healthy relationships, how to handle conflict and violence while dating, and bystander intervention, among other topics.

 Graduate and professional students are an integral role in Notre Dame's community.
-During orientation, incoming graduate and professional students receive training on policies, procedures and resources related to sexual assault not only from the student viewpoint but also a potential supervisor or instructor.
+During orientation, incoming graduate and professional students receive training on policies, procedures and resources related to sexual assault not only from the student viewpoint but also as a potential supervisor or instructor.

 We continue to provide numerous educational and awareness-raising opportunities over a broad range of topics for students during and beyond their first year on campus as well as opportunities for involvement.
 You have the opportunity to get involved in these efforts:

-CSAP is a cross campus committee comprised of faculty, staff and students.
+CSAP is a cross-campus committee comprised of faculty, staff and students.
 The goals of CSAP are to offer advice and guidance to the Vice President for Student Affairs on how to assist and support victims of sexual assault, to spearhead assessment efforts to understand the needs of our students, to recommend a variety of prevention initiatives, and to facilitate collaboration among departments and student groups to address sexual violence.
 For more information about CSAP, please contact a member of the committee.

 View More Information